andrewhunter1612/vet-management-app/vet_management_app/README.md

 Sometimes an owner does not know the DOB.
 Allow them to enter an age instead.
 Try and make sure this always up to date - ie if they visit again a year from now a 3 yr old dog is now 4.
 Add extra functionality of your choosing - assigning treatments, a more comprehensive way of maintaining treatment notes over time.
 Appointments.
 Pricing / billing.

+To run app:
+Create a database called 'vet_management'.
+Populate the database by running 'python3 console.py' In the terminal, execute 'flask run'